cccwhatuneed/meta-race-framework/README.md

 - **Generality**: No domain limitation.
 Any scenario following the "Input → Parallel Processing → Decision → Output" pattern can use it.
 - **Uniqueness**: Built-in champion mechanism and idempotent deduplication guarantee result uniqueness.
 - **Self-Healing**: Only one sync point, everything else async - naturally fault tolerant.
-- **Simplicity**: Single file, zero dependencies, copy-paste and run.
+- **Simplicity**: Single file, zero lib dependencies, copy-paste and run.

 Other frameworks have their own strengths and specialized domains.
 The above comparison is limited to the listed dimensions only.